joshearl/backbone.neighbors/readme.md

 ﻿# Backbone.Neighbors

-Backbone.Neighbors is a plugin for Backbone.js designed to make it easier to manage adjacent items in a collection.
-Each model in the collection receives `previousNeighbor` and `nextNeighbor` properties, which are references to the items that come before and after the current item.
+Backbone.Neighbors is an extension for Backbone.js designed to make it easier to manage adjacent items in a collection.
+It adds `next` and `previous` methods to the collection that return references to the items that come before and after the current item.

 ## Usage

+Include the `backbone.neighbors.js` file after Backbone on your page.
+Call the `next` and `previous` methods with the current list item:

+	var nextItem = myCollection.next(currentModel);

 ## Planned Features
-- Rework to put `previousNeighbor` and `nextNeighbor` methods on collection instead of model
 - Fix bug: Throws error when initializing collection with an array of models; need to handle `reset` method gracefully
 - only set neighbors if { neighbors: true } is passed
 - fire event when neighboring items are changed